 Switching from a traditional desk to a standing desk can be a great, healthy decision.

-However, standing will only burn 8 more calories an hour over sitting.
+However, standing will only burn 8 more calories an hour than sitting.

 Furthermore, moving is better than merely standing for a plethora of reasons.